More at rubyonrails.org:

 In this case, Rails will create all of the normal routes except the route for destroy (a DELETE request to /photos/:id).

-If your application has many RESTful routes, using :only and :except to generate only the routes that you actually need can cut down on memory use and speed up the routing process.
+If your application has many RESTful routes, using :only and :except to generate only the routes that you actually need can cut down on memory use and speed up the routing process by eliminating unused routed.

 Using scope, we can alter path names generated by resources: